-The professional practicum placement will involve Australian students collaborating with Indonesian peers and creative practitioners to produce work including, but not limited to: short films, animations, sound and video art, websites, online installations, blogs and social media apps.
+The practicum placement will involve students collaborating with Indonesian peers and creative practitioners to produce work including, but not limited to: short films, animations, sound and video art, websites, online installations, blogs and social media apps.

 The CADPP is designed for students who have no existing Indonesian language skills.
 Candidates with existing language skills are also welcome.
 All industry placements provide an English-language working environment.

 The two main aims of the CADPP are to: